-We are excited by new growth, yet our building is limited.
-We ask your help to enhance it and strengthen our mission for generations to come.
+We are excited by new growth, yet our building was limited.
+We asked your help to enhance it and strengthen our mission for generations to come.
 Help as we seek to embody the reconciling love of Christ right here.

 1. Narrow, confining hallways and a tiny front entry space off the sanctuary.
-Tight spaces impede people movement and discourage long-term member growth.
+Tight spaces impede people’s movement and discourage long-term member growth.

 2. Chronic roof leaks in the winter.
 Poor insulation and a peaked roof over the narthex contribute to ice dams, leaks, temperature issues and energy loss.

 3. Unwelcoming front entrance.
 Where a beautiful main entry could be is instead a “closed design” with a tiny narthex behind.
 Visitors and members alike avoid this door and park in the back.

 With one design we will solve all three problems both economically and strategically.

 We will replace the entire roof and extend it over what is now the front patio.
 Adding an outer wall to enclose that space transforms it into a greatly expanded “welcome center” where we can fellowship and hold small classes.

 Foot traffic will flow freely through the narthex as it connects the sanctuary to Goff Hall, where food is served.
 The outer wall of the narthex will be a beautiful, curved, largely glass-enclosed structure.
 Landscaping, new parking spaces in front and a wheelchair ramp will all join together to extend a warm welcome.The pitched roof over the entrance will be nearly flattened, ending ice dam problems there.

 HOW YOU CAN HELP